-Here are some ways to help your child stay focused:
+Here are some ways to help your child settle down and concentrate:

 Turn off screens and cell phones